 My love to your family, especially to Jennifer at school.
 Hugh will be disappointed to hear that I have no “confirmed victories” or even “probables” yet – only one “damaged”, also that I haven’t used my parachute yet!

-[Note: Grammar and spelling in the above letter is faithfully reproduced, except for the underlined segment.]
+Note: Grammar and spelling in the above letter is as per the original except for the underlined segment.

 On 26th May 2007 the Shoreham Aircraft Museum unveiled a stone marker close to the spot where Barry fell (see photos below).